-With WHO declaring Coronavirus(COVID-19) a pandemic, more and more companies are considering their workplace options with many asking their employees to work remotely as a precaution against COVID-19.
-Below are some best practices regarding remote access to your company’s most important information.
+With WHO declaring Coronavirus(COVID-19) a pandemic, more and more companies are considering their workplace options.
+As a result, many asking their employees to work remotely as a precaution against COVID-19.
+With this in mind, below are some best practices regarding remote access to your company’s most important information.

 - What information do employees need access to?